-There is a growing interest in robotic navigation based on different DRL algorithms \cite{tai2017virtualtoreal, surmann2020deep, kahn2018self, majid2021deep}.
-This is driven mainly by the portability of a DRL navigation stack onto different robotic platforms and the capability for online learning. \citet{tai2017virtualtoreal} used Deep Deterministic Policy Gradient (DDPG) to develop a mapless motion planner able to navigate a robot in real unseen environments with obstacles. \citet{Jesus2021} replaced the DDPG with the Soft Actor-Critic~\cite{haarnoja2018soft} (SAC) DRL model and showed its efficacy through simulation. \citet{long2018optimally} utilized Proximal Policy Optimization (PPO) \cite{schulman2017proximal} for a multi-robot collision avoidance policy directly mapping raw sensor measurements to an agent's steering commands.
-They also validated the policy in various simulated environments. \citet{Kulhanek2019} developed a purely camera-based navigation system by extending a version of the batched A2C algorithm~\cite{majid2021deep} and validated the performance on a real robot \cite{kulhanek2020visual}.
+There is a growing interest in DRL-based robotic navigation \cite{tai2017virtualtoreal, surmann2020deep, kahn2018self, majid2021deep}.
+This is driven mainly by the portability of a DRL navigation stack to different robotic platforms and its capability of online learning. \citet{tai2017virtualtoreal} used Deep Deterministic Policy Gradient (DDPG) to develop a mapless motion planner that enables a robot to navigate unseen real environments with obstacles. \citet{Jesus2021} replaced the DDPG with the Soft Actor-Critic~\cite{haarnoja2018soft} (SAC) DRL model and showed its efficacy through simulation. \citet{long2018optimally} utilized Proximal Policy Optimization (PPO) \cite{schulman2017proximal} to develop a multi-robot collision avoidance policy.
+The PPO agent directly maps raw sensory data to steering commands.
+The authors validated the policy in various simulated environments. \citet{Kulhanek2019} developed a camera-based navigation stack by extending a version of the batched A2C algorithm~\cite{majid2021deep}.
+The A2C agent was deployed on a real robot for validation \cite{kulhanek2020visual}.
 For Covy, we experimented with DDPG and SAC, a deterministic and probabilistic DRL model, and developed a hybrid navigation stack to overcome some of the observed limitations in a pure DRL approach.